synthreason-source/OS/README.md

 SATA port selection with 'disk_select'

-TODO: more GUI features, get busybox working and test elf functionality(currently some bochs instances may need a window refresh due to some type of print conflict).
+TODO: more GUI features, get busybox working and test elf functionality(currently some bochs instances may need a window refresh due to some type of print/memory conflict).

 TODO: bochs register keyboard and framebuffer. (test execution available)